jackfoxy/urQL/docs/ref-ch03-query.md

 ```
 Cross database joins are allowed, but not cross ship joins.

+`OUTER JOIN [ALL]` TO DO: remember and document what this was about

 `SELECT ...
-INTO` targets an existing table not otherwise in the query.
+INTO` targets an existing table not otherwise in the query, and completes the command.

 Do not use `ORDER BY` in Common Table Experessions (CTE, WITH clause) or in any query manipulated by set operators prior to the last of the queries, except when `TOP` or `BOTTOM` is specified.

 Set operators apply the previous result set to the next query unless otherwise qualified by brackets `{ ... }`.

+`AS OF` defaults to `NOW`

 ```
 <predicate> ::=